thestroke82/acn-transactional-outbox/README.md

 ## Contact

-For any inquiries or support, please contact [your-email@example.com].
+For any inquiries or support, please don't contact me.